johntruckenbrodt/tsar/README.md

 # in this scenario the band names of the ENVI stack would be the same as the names of
 # the single GeoTiffs (i.e. minimum, average, ...)

-# the automatically generated output names can be overridden by parameter bandnames in tsar::tsar
+# the automatically generated output names can be overridden by parameter out.bandnames in tsar::tsar
 ```